 - for SMF and UPF: using existing Rel-16 mechanisms for traffic NATing / tunelling over N6.

-- for the option 2c (local DNS forwarder): UPF to support a local DNS forwarder that can add an edns-client-subnet (ECS) EDNS0 option.
+- for the option 2c (local DNS forwarder): UPF to support a local DNS forwarder that can add an edns-client-subnet (ECS) EDNS0 option based on N4 requests from the SMF (using modified FAR).